• Skip to main content

 For accompaniments, classic staples such as corn, coleslaw, baked beans and pesto are always welcome.
 If you'd prefer to branch out a bit, try rice with fried okra or roasted asparagus, all served with plenty of lemon wedges on the side.

-This electric skillet fried fish also makes an excellent topper for delicate angel-hair pasta in a simple butter sauce.
+This electric skillet fried fish also makes an excellent topper for delicate angel-hair pasta in a simple butter sauce or for tacos--a crispier, breaded version of these grilled halibut fish tacos.

 Electric skillet fried fish on a plate with basil pesto in the background and basil leaves on the dish.